abarr/blog/posts/2021/02-04-fat-finger-input.md

 end

 ```
-The next step was to allow teh User to enter a value using a large number pad.
-Because I am simulating a cursor for the value as a default this event handler tests to see if `value` is in the default state.
-Otherwise it appends the added value.
+The next step was to allow the user to enter a value using a large number pad.
+Because I am simulating a cursor for the `value` as a default this event handler tests to see if `value` is in the default state, otherwise, it appends the added value.

 ```
 @impl true